Low Back Pain

 Low Back Pain – Causes, Symptoms, and Treatment

 As a top rated medical practice in NYC, our back and neck pain specialists at VIP Centers routinely diagnose and treats lower back pain by utilizing the most advanced and non-surgical treatments options.
-At VIP Centers, we take a holistic view of the patient and our team reviews each case to determine the best course of action and to develop a custom treatment plan designed to help each individual patient to achieve long-term pain relief.
+At VIP Medical Group, we take a holistic view of the patient and our team reviews each case to determine the best course of action and to develop a custom treatment plan designed to help each individual patient to achieve long-term pain relief.
 Our goal is to provide every patient with the most advanced and comprehensive therapy available.
 We use the most advanced, cutting edge technologies in non-surgical options, minimally invasive injections and regenerative medicine to effectively treat a multitude of conditions causing low back pain, without the need for surgery.

 Causes of Lower Back Pain